vpn41/vpn41/README.md

 To run your own service you need to obtain SSL Encrypt certificate via `certbot` and put archived `/etc/letsencrypt` folder to `cd/www/certbot/etc.letsencrypt.local.tar.gz`.

-Inside `cd/www` run `docker-compose build && docker compose up -d`.
+Inside `vpn41` folder run `docker-compose build && docker compose up -d`.
 Delivering containers to the target system is on you.